grosser/gettext_i18n_rails/Readme.md

 TODO
 =====
- - add Railtie for rake tasks on Rails 3
  - fix % on string to respect html_safe: `("<a>%{x}</a>".html_safe % {:x=>'<script>y</script>'})` should escape the `<script>y</script>` part)
  - refactor Readme